AuroraD-Hub/ExpRobLab-assignment1/README.md

 Every node will display its log messages in different terminals while the ARMOR Server for the API Client will be automatically launched and a new window displaying the running state diagram with SMACH Viewer will open.

 ## Running code explanation
+In the following video it can be seen how the architecture behaves:

 ## Working hypothesis
 To implement this solution, some hypothesis were made: